 Fourth is the environment in which we engage daily.
 Since we spend most of our day at the office, this has to do with the workplace.

 No wonder you can’t stand the corporate world.
 With its bureaucracy, and outdated systems.
 No wonder we rather work for a startup where we can make an impact and hang out with people who understand us.

 Why This is Good

 He helps us understand ourselves.
-He creates awareness to this issue in our generation, allowing us to take action.
+He creates awareness of this issue in our generation, allowing us to take action.
 Allowing us to respond accordingly.

 So many times I talk with friends of mine who feel frustrated.
 They hate their jobs.
 They can’t find fulfillment in them (after less than a year of work), they want to quit, switch careers, always wondering why they went to university in the first place.